Scenic Running Trails

 The Beach Walk in Clearwater Beach is a half mile trail with access to one of America's Best Beaches all along the trail.

-Curb your sweet tooth with views of the sugar-white sand along Clearwater Beach.
-Beach Walk winds along Coronado Drive from Pier 60 to the south end of the beach.
-You’ll be tempted by tons of shops, restaurants and bars dotted along the way.
-Sorry, not sorry?
-You’ll quickly see why this is one of America’s Best Beaches, so bring your beach gear to enjoy it after your workout.
+Take in the views of the powdery sugar-white sand along Clearwater Beach, where Beach Walk winds along Coronado Drive from Pier 60 to the south end of the beach.
+You’ll be tempted by the unique shops, restaurants and bars dotted along the way and quickly see why this is one of America’s best beaches, so bring your beach gear to enjoy it after your workout.

 North Bay Trail, Downtown St. Pete